pulsar-edit/pulsar/packages/snippets/README.md

 ## Multiple snippets for the same scope

 Snippets for the same scope must be placed within the same key.
-See [this section of the Pulsar documentation](https://docs.pulsar-edit.dev/customizing-pulsar/configuring-with-cson/) for more information.
+See [this section of the Lumine documentation](https://docs.pulsar-edit.dev/customizing-lumine/configuring-with-cson/) for more information.

 [lsp]: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#variables